-Note: blog post comments are rare these days and from personal experience, when I'm reading a blog post on my phone, I'll rarely comment because I hate long form typing on my phone.
-So knowing your ICP is critical here...if she's a mobile phone person, your CTA's should be easy to answer.
+Note: blog post comments are rare these days and from personal experience, when I’m reading a blog post on my phone, I’ll rarely comment because I hate long-form typing on my phone.
+So knowing your ideal customer critical here…if she’s a mobile phone person, your CTA’s should be easy to answer.

 Although you can ask a question in a blog post, you can also send out the first part of that blog post to your email list and ask them to click on a link to read the rest of the post on the website or ask a question in the email.
 Word it in a way that they can reply to the email even if they don’t go to your website to read the whole post.

 These questions can also be used for product research.
-They don't have anything specifically to do with your candles, but could be something your ICP is very interested in which in turns is important to you and your business.
+They don’t have anything specifically to do with your candles but could be something your ideal customer is very interested in which in turn is important to you and your business.